pymander/wordpress-openpgp/readme.txt

 1. A textarea that has been encrypted, including a view of the "Encrypt" button.

 == Changelog ==
+= 1.5.1 =
+* Escaped outputs to avoid XSS vulnerabilities.
+* Removed 'style' option from the cryptbutton shortcode.

 = 1.5.0 =
 * Fixed support for newer version of Contact Form 7
 * Update to OpenPGP.js 2.6.1 with new API